decodrtechnologies/Data-Science/Rain_in_Australia/README.md

 Use the dataset and try to answer the question that whether or not it will rain tomorrow in Australia.
 Use Python and Scikit-Learn to build a classifier to predict whether or not it will rain tomorrow in Australia.

+## Content

+This dataset contains daily weather observations from numerous Australian weather stations.

+The target variable RainTomorrow means: Did it rain the next day?
+Yes or No.

+Note: You should exclude the variable Risk-MM when training a binary classification model.
+Not excluding it will leak the answers to your model and reduce its predictability.
+Read more about it here.

 ## Dataset Attributes
 ![Rain In Australia](https://github.com/decodrtechnologies/Data-Science/blob/master/Rain_in_Australia/data.PNG)